The Sterlingbuild Guide to Basement Conversions

-The Lightway F400 through wall sun tunnel is an extremely practical choice for cellars and will provide more than enough natural light to negate the need for lightbulbs during the day.
+The Lightway F400 through wall sun tunnel is an extremely practical choice for cellars and will provide more than enough natural light to negate the need for switching on lightbulbs during the day.
 All Lightway sun tunnels are fitted with high-quality Bohemian crystal for an extra touch of class.

 How much does a basement conversion cost?

 If you are converting an existing basement space and do not need to do anything structural, the cost of renovating a basement can total around £1,000 to £1,500 per square metre, although naturally this will go up should you need to raise or lower floors.

 A basement excavation would be more expensive due to the extra work needed.
 As well as building costs, other outgoings that need factoring in include, basement waterproofing, underpinning walls and rerouting sewers or drains.

 The cost of building a basement can range between £2,500-£4,000 per square metre.
 Prices will vary depending on area.
 A London basement, for example, will cost more to build.

 Creating a safe working environment for building is a necessity when expanding or converting a basement, especially if excavation work is being carried out.
 It is a high-risk job that if not carried out safely can lead to injury and the stability of the existing building being ruined.